Mitoooooooopo/CBattle-bd-/README.md

 # CBattle

+# Thanks Hiboman for letting me use his battle code for this project

 it's a Battle system for ballsdex made in C Currently it's not recommended to use it on any production bots this is just a small prototype it's unpolished and have some edge cases